microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 <td>

 There are no serious compatibility concerns expected with this changelist.
-The new `elevated` property will be unset by default, so users will heed to opt-in to the new auto-elevating behavior.
+The new `elevate` property will be unset by default, so users will heed to opt-in to the new auto-elevating behavior.

 There is one minor concern regarding introducing the UAC shield on the window.